-The Company, each of the directors of the Company (the "Directors") and the proposed director of the Company (the "Proposed Director"), whose names appear in the section of this Registration Document headed Part III - "Directors, Proposed Director, Secretary, Registered and Head Office and Advisers", accept responsibility for the information contained in this Registration Document.
-To the best of the knowledge of the Company, the Directors and the Proposed Director, the information contained in this Registration Document is in accordance with the facts and this Registration Document makes no omission likely to affect the import of such information.
+The Company and each of the directors of the Company (the "Directors"), whose names appear in the section of this Prospectus headed Part V - "Directors, Secretary, Registered and Head Office and Advisers", accept responsibility for the information contained in this Prospectus.
+To the best of the knowledge of the Company and the Directors, the information contained in this Prospectus is in accordance with the facts and this Prospectus makes no omission likely to affect the import of such information.